 Process 3: Ion Exchange

-Gorilla glass starts as a mix of pure sand (silicon dioxide) and naturally occurring chemicals (resulting glass is termed as alumino-silicate) which splits the impurities and melting the sand.
-The molten glass fills up the bin and it is overflowed on each facet.
-During this “fusion draw” method, the resulting molten glass is pull down by a robust process to a long of 0.59 millimetre-thick sheets of Alumino-silicate Glass.
+Gorilla glass starts as a mix of pure sand (silicon dioxide) and naturally occurring chemicals (resulting glass is termed alumino-silicate), which splits the impurities and melts the sand.
+The molten glass fills up the bin and it overflows onto each facet.
+During this “fusion draw” method, the resulting molten glass is pulled down by a robust process to a length of 0.59 millimeter-thick sheets of aluminum silicate glass.

-At this point, you have some very huge sheets of clear, clean, pure glass, however it’s not much stronger than regular glass.
+At this point, you have some very huge sheets of clear, clean, pure glass.
+However, it’s not much stronger than regular glass.
 Gorilla gets its strength through a noteworthy action.
-Currently the glass sheet is dipped each into a molten salt bath where a chemical exchange happens.
+Currently, the glass sheets are dipped each into a molten salt bath where a chemical exchange happens.
 Potassium ions are infused into the glass.
-At the similar time, sodium ions exit from the glass compound.
-Here the potassium (K) ions are larger than the sodium (Na) ions.
-So a compressive stress occurs.
+At a similar time, sodium ions exit from the glass compound.
+Here, the potassium (K) ions are larger than the sodium (Na) ions.
+So compressive stress occurs.
 That stress is really an honest factor and stops the glass from breaking on flaws.

 Gorilla glass Chemical Strengthening Process:

-Achieving the specified compressive stress characteristics is time/temperature dependent.
-Gorilla glass, in contrast to most soda lime glasses, is not self limiting thorough of layer, thus smart time/temperature management is important for a stable method.
-Although Gorilla glass could also be chemically tempered at temperatures up to 460°C (Temperature vary between 390°C and 420°C) with the target salt temperature maintained to +/- 2°C. Tempering time should be controlled at intervals +/- 5 min.
+Achieving the specified compressive stress characteristics is time and temperature dependent.
+Gorilla glass, in contrast to most soda lime glasses, is not self-limiting through layer, thus smart time/temperature management is important for a stable method.
+Gorilla glass could also be chemically tempered at temperatures up to 460 °C (temperatures vary between 390 °C and 420 °C) with the target salt temperature maintained at +/-2 °C. Tempering time should be controlled at intervals of +/-5 min.

 Gorilla glass Fluorosilane coating:

-By applying Fluorosilane coating over the glass sheets prevent fingerprint appearance and enable ease of fingerprint removal from the everyday products like Dirt, Oil, Soap, Lotion, Butter, Ketchup etc. Now the coating improves the clarity and optical performance better than soda lime glass.
+Applying Fluorosilane coating over the glass sheets prevents fingerprint appearance and enables ease of fingerprint removal from everyday products like dirt, oil, soap, lotion, butter, ketchup, etc. Now the coating improves the clarity and optical performance better than soda lime glass.

 The latest generation of Gorilla Glass is claimed to be 20% thinner, and more responsive to touchscreen commands than its predecessor.
 This implies that the screen pictures are probably brighter and slimmer line in style.

 Gorilla Glass’s development coincided somewhat fortunately with the increase of the touch-screen smartphone; the best example is arguably the iPhone.
 However, handsets are only the beginning.
-The product / merchandise is experimenting with more thin and flexible sheets, and printing on glass to be used on custom – built laptops, Liquid Crystal Display Televisions et al.
+The product/merchandise is experimenting with more thin and flexible sheets, and printing on the glass to be used on custom-built laptops, Liquid Crystal Display Televisions et al.